Search Engine Optimization (SEO) - Starter Guide

 • Stuffing unneeded keywords in your title tags.

-Description meta tags are important because Google might use them as snippets for your pages.
 Note that we say "might" because Google may choose to use a relevant section of your page's visible text if it does a good job of matching up with a user's query.
-Adding description meta tags to each of your pages is always a good practice in case Google cannot find a good selection of text to use in the snippet.

-Notice: Write a description that would both inform and interest users if they saw your description meta tag as a snippet in a search result.
 While there's no minimal or maximal length for the text in a description meta tag, we recommend making sure that it's long enough to be fully shown in Search (note that users may see different sized snippets depending on how and where they search), and contains all the relevant information users would need to determine whether the page will be useful and relevant to them.

 Avoid: